warpme/minimyth/gar-minimyth/script/meta/minimyth/files/share-readme.txt

         'ram-minimyth-<version>.tar.bz2'.
     + nfs-minimyth-<version>.tar.bz2.md5
         The MD5 checksum for the file 'nfs-minimyth-<version>.tar.bz2'
+    + pxe-minimyth-<version>.tar.bz2
+        A tarball of the files that help with PXE booting MiniMyth.
+    + pxe-minimyth-<version>.tar.bz2.md5
+        The MD5 checksum for the file 'pxe-minimyth-<version>.tar.bz2'
     + html.tar.bz2
         A tarball of the MiniMyth documentation files in HTML (XHTML 1.1 + CSS 1) format.
 These files are included in 'ram-minimyth-<version>.tar.bz2' and